zenml-io/zenml/docs/book/guides/low-level-api/README.md

 # Low Level API

 The Low Level ZenML API is defined by the primitive `@step` and `@pipeline` decorators.
-These should be used when the [High Level API](../high-level-api) is too inflexible for the use-case at hand, and one requires more control over individual steps and connecting them in pipelines.
+These should be used when the [High Level API](../high-level-api) is too inflexible for the use-case at hand, and when one requires more control over individual steps and connecting them in pipelines.

 A user may also mix-and-match the Low Level API with the High Level API: All standard data types and steps that are applicable in the High Level API can be used with the Low Level API as well!